NEW DEVELOPMENT BRINGS ENERGY INTO ICONIC DOWNTOWN SAINT PAUL

 As one of the Midwest’s most iconic downtowns—rich in culture, commerce and community—Saint Paul is experiencing a renaissance, including the redevelopment of the city’s treasured Seven Corners neighborhood.

 In 2014, Seven Corners Hardware, a cornerstone of the neighborhood, decided to close its doors.
 Recognizing the potential of the site—its location near the Xcel Energy Center, the Ordway Center for the Performing Arts and more, and the feel and history of the neighborhood—Opus shared its vision for a reimagined Seven Corners with the city of Saint Paul.
 Seven Corners’ next chapter needed high-density mixed-use development, lively pedestrian activity and thoughtful planning to showcase all the city had to offer.

+With the first renters being welcomed in March 2017, nearly 45% of units were leased upon completion in May 2017.
 Through strong collaboration with the city, community members and business leaders, Opus is contributing to the continued growth of downtown Saint Paul.